maffyoo/Culture/Principles-Practices-Behaviours.md

 # Practices #

 ## Test Driven Development ##

-Writing tests first avoids the challenge of whether you will write them afterwards?
+Writing tests first avoids the challenge of whether you will write them afterwards

-Test driven development produces testable code by default
+Test-driven development produces testable code by default

-Test-driven development encourages client oriented design choices thinking from the perspective of a consumer which promotes better API
+Test-driven development encourages client oriented design choices made from the perspective of a consumer which can promote better API design

 [TDD Kata](http://www.butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)